 Accession Number: 1961-15

 Historical Notes: In 1806 Jefferson ordered from the London firm W. & S. Jones "a 12.
-Inch concave glass mirror in a plain black frame" costing 2-5 pounds.
-He had acquired a larger concave mirror in a more elaborate frame while living in France in the 1780s, for which this was probably a replacement.
+Inch Concave glass mirror in a plain black frame" costing £2-5.1 He had acquired a larger concave mirror in a more elaborate frame while living in France in the 1780s, for which this was probably a replacement.2

-Jefferson intended using his concave mirrors, as well as the condensing lenses and scioptric ball he bought in London in 1786, with his microscopes.
-As he wrote in 1822, "In microscopic observations, the enlargement of the angle of vision may be indulged, because auxiliary light may be concentrated on the object by concave mirrors."
-The reflecting mirror of a compound microscope would be placed at the focal point of the mirrors.
+Jefferson intended using his concave mirrors, as well as the condensing lenses and scioptric ball he bought in London in 1786, with his microscopes.3 As he wrote in 1822, "in microscopic observations, the enlargement of the angle of vision may be more indulged, because auxiliary light may be concentrated on the object by concave mirrors."4 The reflecting mirror of a compound microscope would be placed at the focal point of the mirrors.